webinista/webinista-wreadit/README.md

 #### Bug fixes

 - Ensures that a default post types value gets included with form submission.
 (Regression introduced in version 1.1.0).
-- Changed default voice value to be compat with Standard and Neural engines.

 #### Enhancement

-- Disables voice values if the selected engine is incompatible.
+- Disables voice options that are incompatible with the selected engine.

 #### Misc

-- Updated Amazon SDK to version 3.352.4
+- Updated Amazon SDK to version 3.352.5
 - Updated @wordpress/components to version 30.1.0
 - Updated @wordpress/dom-ready to version 4.28.0
 - Updated @wordpress/jest-preset-default to 12.28.0